edlink/docs/changelogs/api.md

 # Edlink API Changelog

+##### July 20th, 2022

+- Added a nicer error message for when you are sending an assignment to an unpublished Canvas course.
+- Fixed an issue with syncing agents (parents) from Google Classroom.
+- Ported our Canvas attachment shim backwards into API v1.

 ##### July 19th, 2022

 - Added Adult Learning and Continued Learning grade levels to our grade level enum.